pytest-dev/pytest/doc/en/reference.rst

 **Tutorial**: :doc:`parametrize`.

-This mark has the same signature as :py:meth:`_pytest.python.Metafunc.parametrize`; see there.
+This mark has the same signature as :py:meth:`pytest.Metafunc.parametrize`; see there.

 .. _`pytest.mark.skip ref`: